SUBJECT DOSSIER — SPECIES: HUMAN

 When infrastructure fails, humans do not fail with it.
 During a traffic signal malfunction in Western Europe, operators self-organized ad-hoc right-of-way systems within minutes — faster than existing models predicted.
 Several operators expressed preference for the broken state over the functioning one.
 Ref: RR-2026-0046

 Previous assessments of human resilience under systems collapse appear to be significantly low.
-Recommend upward revision across all infrastructure-failure scenarios.
+Recommend upward revision across all infrastructure-failure scenarios, including those occurring in environments no human has previously occupied.
 Humans do not require functioning systems.
 They require the absence of functioning systems to demonstrate what they are actually capable of.
+The medium — road intersection or lunar orbit — appears to be immaterial.

 2.2 — Expertise hierarchies are socially fragile